rafaelxky/SmartServiceHub/PROJECT_GUIDE.md

 - Titles use [title case](https://en.wikipedia.org/wiki/Title_case)

 ### Environmental Variables
-- All variables that must not be public must be on a file ending with .local such as .env.local
+- All variables that must not be public / commited must be on a file ending with .local such as .env.local
 - These are already present on the .gitignore file

 ### Controllers